Reduce Patient Safety Risks With Vaccinations

 Risk Mitigation Strategies

-- Provide factual information to patients.
-Conduct and document a thorough informed consent discussion; use Vaccine Information Statements prior to vaccine administration.
+- Informed consent.
+Provide factual information to patients.
+Conduct and document a thorough informed consent discussion, including the risks, benefits, and alternatives of the vaccination.
+Provide Vaccine Information Statements prior to vaccine administration.
 Include information on the consequence of diseases contracted as a result of nonvaccination.
-Since parental immunization attitudes vary, be knowledgeable and prepared to address concerns utilizing appropriate communication methods.
-Use this resource from the American Academy of Pediatrics to assist with addressing vaccine-hesitant parents.
+Obtain patient or parent signatures on an informed consent form that includes potential side effects and complications.

-- Obtain patient or parent signatures on an informed consent form that includes potential side effects and complications.
+- Parental disagreement.
 In the case of parents who have disagreed with each other previously on vaccination, consider requesting both signatures on a vaccination consent.
 In cases of pediatric patients of divorce in which sole physical custody is involved, the custodial parent or guardian should provide documentation showing legal authorization to sign a consent.
-Document the discussion in the progress notes when the immunization is refused.
-Consider using the Refusal to Vaccinate form from the American Academy of Pediatrics or The Doctors Company’s sample informed refusal form.

-- Check the U.S. Equal Employment Opportunity Commission and state vaccination laws regarding exemptions, and educate patients accordingly.
+- Exemptions.
+Check the U.S. Equal Employment Opportunity Commission and state vaccination laws regarding exemptions, and educate patients accordingly.
 Be aware that in some circumstances, Title VII of the Civil Rights Act and the Americans with Disabilities Act require an employer to provide reasonable accommodations for certain employees who do not get vaccinated.

-- Encourage parents of young children to follow recommended vaccination schedules from birth through six years for other routine vaccinations.
+- Encourage parents of young children to follow recommended vaccination schedules from birth through six years for routine vaccinations.

 - Help parents make sure older children have received vaccinations by the time they return to school.